 - Move to the further steps, if the conversion not happening successfully

 - Go to the new location of the file and rename the file

 - In case the conversion is still not successfully done then Confirm that the user profile must be local or on a domain

 - You have to create the local user if it is on a domain

 - And then try for conversion once again.

-- And finally, click on the Start button in order to start the conversion.
+- And finally, click on the Start button to start the conversion.

 To know more about how to update Sage 50 2020, how to fix Sage updates, and installing errors.
 You can chat with Sage experts via the chat option (available at the bottom right corner of the website).
 With the above-discussed troubleshooting methods, you can easily fix Sage 50 2020.1 issues after the upgrade.